Where Are My T-Marks?

 The foot of the T always points into the responsible owner's land — the same pattern repeats on every plot in a development.

-Find the developer's parent title at HMLR
+Search HMLR for the developer's parent title

 - Note the parent title number.

-Order a neighbour's filed documents
+Order a neighbour's filed documents from HMLR

 - Look up your neighbour's address on the HMLR portal to find their title number (£3 for the title register).

-Search the original planning application
+Check the original planning application

-Which Property Types This Works For
+Which Property Types This Applies To

-| Property type | T-mark consistency | Best route |
+| Property type | T-marks likely existed | Realistic chance of finding them | Best first route |

-| Post-war council estates (1945–1980) | Very high | Local authority archives (free) or parent title OC2 |
+| Post-war council estates (1945–1980) | Very likely | Medium | Local authority archives (free) |

-| Private estate builds (Barratt, Wimpey, Bryant) | Very high | Parent title SIM + OC2 (£11) |
+| Private estate builds — post-1990 (Barratt, Persimmon, Taylor Wimpey) | Very likely | Medium–High | HMLR parent title or neighbour OC2 (£10–11) |

-| Victorian terraced rows | High | Neighbour OC2 — but pre-registration deeds may not be filed |
+| Victorian terraced rows | Variable | Low | Neighbour OC2 — pre-registration deeds rarely filed |

-| Infill / one-off builds | Low | Bespoke conveyances — no repeating pattern |
+| Infill / one-off builds | Unlikely | Very low | Bespoke conveyances — no repeating pattern |

-| Corner plots | Lower | Often different obligations due to extra boundaries |
+| Corner plots | Variable | Low | Often different obligations due to extra boundaries |

 The Building Scheme — The Legal Basis